 Between socket preservation, bone grafting and PRGF (protein rich growth factor) technologies, it is quite obvious that regenerative medicine is going to play an enormous role in the future of dentistry.
 Who knows what innovations may emerge from this exciting new discipline in the next few years?

-At Shields Dental & Implant Clinic, we combine experience and innovation to provide the latest cutting-edge, state-of-the-art practices and services including all of the aforementioned procedures.
+At Shields Dental & Orthodontic Clinic, we combine experience and innovation to provide the latest cutting-edge, state-of-the-art practices and services including all of the aforementioned procedures.
 Contact us today to schedule an appointment.
 We are open 7 days a week!